rubenwardy/minetest_modding_book/_en/advmap/biomesdeco.md

 * heat_point: Heat value for the biome.
 * humidity_point: Humidity value for the biome

-You don’t need to define every option for every biome you, but in some cases failure to define eithe a specific option, or a suitable mapgen alias, can result in map generation errors.
+You don’t need to define every option for every biome you create, but in some cases failure to define either a specific option, or a suitable mapgen alias, can result in map generation errors.

 ## What are Decorations?

 Decorations are either nodes or schematics that can be placed on the map at mapgen.
-Some common examples include flowers, bushes and trees.
-Other more creative uses may include hanging icicles or stalagmites in caves, underground crystal formations or even the placement of small buildings.
+Some common examples include flowers, bushes, and trees.
+Other more creative uses may include hanging icicles or stalagmites in caves, underground crystal formations, or even the placement of small buildings.

-Decorations can be restricted to specific biomes, by height, or by which nodes they can be placed on They are often used to develop the environment of a biome by ensuring it has specific plants, trees or other features.
+Decorations can be restricted to specific biomes, by height, or by which nodes they can be placed on.
+They are often used to develop the environment of a biome by ensuring it has specific plants, trees or other features.

 ## Registering a Simple Decoration

 Simple decorations are used to place single node decorations on the map during map generation.
-You must specify the node that is to be placed as a decoration, and details for where it can be placed, and how frequently.
+You must specify the node that is to be placed as a decoration, details for where it can be placed, and how frequently it occurs.

 For example: